correlaid-paris/meeting-1/README.md

 2. Hackathons co-organisation in 2019-2020
 3. Open data and open science projects and ideas for projects with NGOs
 4. Collaborations with projects

+More information about open meetings of CorrelAid in 2020 see https://pad.correlaid.org/